 But then it all gets ripped away.

 Then you have to muster up the ability to cancel…once again.
 You lay in the comfort of darkness begging the pain to go away.
 You are crying because life is going on outside of this dark hole that is swallowing you up.
+You are devastated because you want nothing more than to be normal again.

 You can feel it…your friends pulling away.
 It isn’t their fault that they don’t know what to do or say.
 Very slowly you notice the texts stop coming as often until they stop all together.
 The invitations stop but you know things are going on because the pictures of the fun and happiness is on Facebook for all to see.